 - A requirement that the benefits to the local area and/or specified community must be clearly defined and legally protected in perpetuity.

-- increased diversity of housing for the future, alongside private developers or housing associations.
+- greater diversity of housing, alongside private developers or housing associations.

-- increased supply, where a community leading a new scheme can help through planning, and even allow development on sites that would otherwise be undevelopable.
+- increased supply, where a communities can help unlock sites that would otherwise be undevelopable.

 - a unique understanding of what works for a particular site or particular group of people, especially in terms of affordability or older people.

 about the CLH London resource and advice hub